surveyjs/survey-library/docs/design-survey-conditional-logic.md

 #### Access Survey Elements Within a Custom Function

-You can access a [survey instance](https://surveyjs.io/Documentation/Library?id=surveymodel) via `this.survey`.
-A survey instance provides access to other survey elements.
-For example, you can design your custom function so that it accepts a survey element name as a parameter:
+You can access any survey element via a [survey instance](https://surveyjs.io/Documentation/Library?id=surveymodel).
+Use the `this.survey` property to get the survey instance within your custom function implementation.
+This property allows you to design your function so that it accepts a survey element name as a parameter:

 ```js
 "expression": "myFunc('questionName')"